-Its rugged yet flexible design makes it ideal for small and big jobs.
+Its rugged yet flexible design makes it ideal for both small and big jobs.
 Coils easily in all weather conditions.
 Has anodized aluminum fittings that are built to last.
-Available in a bright color to make it easy to spot.
+The bright color makes it easy to spot in your yard.

 They may look alike at first glance, but garden hoses are not all the same.
 In fact, you could visit your local lawn and garden store and find a number of different hose types, each of which performs a particular function.